-TOWNSHIP BUILDING PERMIT APPLICATION

-Appli cation for permi t to: use( ); constru ct(); repai r()

-Name of applicant:

-Mailing Address:

-Phone Numbers: work ; hor ne ; c cell

-If applicant is a busines s or organizatio on; Title of authorized a agent:

-Subject Property is loca ated in: (qua arter) of Secti on

-Subject Property addre SS:

-Describe the proposed use of this prop perty:

-Describe proposed con struction:

-Total cost of construction on \$

-I certify that I am the ov will conform to

-I further allow that information pertinent to

-Signature of applicant of or authorized ac gent:

-Additional items rec quired (please a attach) Date of A pplication / /

-Map of area.
-Boundary line surve Map showing propo Time line for work s Written approval of sed work/struct d complet ds.

-Permit application f ee in the amou nt of \$

-(Make check s payable to Townsh nip)

-Date Receiv ed/ / By

-A township's building permit a requested meets all applicable e zoning regulations and the boa rd of township su pervisors or other appropriate official fails to
+TOWNSHIP BUILDING PERMIT APPLICATION Application for permit to: use(); construct(); repair() Name of applicant: Mailing Address: Phone Numbers: work; home; cell If applicant is a business or organization; Title of authorized agent: Subject Property is located in: (quarter) of Section Subject Property address: Describe the proposed use of this property: Describe proposed construction: Total cost of construction \$ I certify that I am the owner or authorized agent of this property and that all construction and use will conform to Township and State building codes and ordinances.
+Township may enter subject property to gather I further allow that information pertinent to this application and to ensure compliance with any conditions.
+Signature of applicant or authorized agent: Additional items required (please attach) Date of Application// Map of area. □ Boundary line survey of site. ☐ Map showing proposed work/structures. ☐ Time line for work showing start and completion dates. ☐ Written approval of road authority for any new access roads. □ Permit application fee in the amount of \$ (Make checks payable to Township) Date Received / By

-requested meets all applicable zoning regulations and the board of township supervisors or other appropriate official fails to respond within sixty days of receiving the application, the application is deemed approved.
+A township's building permit application form must include a statement that If the building or structure for which the permit is requested meets all applicable zoning regulations and the board of township supervisors or other appropriate official fails to respond within sixty days of receiving the application, the application is deemed approved.
 Upon receipt of a building permit application, a township shall note on the application the date of receipt and shall provide a copy of the submitted application to the applicant with the date of receipt noted.